BlobEmoji/pokeblob/README.rst

 .. code-block:: sh

-   npm install
+   node ./util/setup.js

-After all the dependencies install, you will be prompted for your bots token.
-Simply paste that into the console, and hit enter.
-The setup script will write the config for you.
-After the config is written, you need to then launch the bot with docker-compose.
+Running this setup.js file will prompt you for your token.
+Simply input it, and it'll write the config for you.

 .. code-block:: sh